Daita Logo

 from daita.plugins import sqlite

-async with sqlite(path="app.db") as db:
+async with sqlite(path="./app.db") as db:

-# Simple SELECT
+# Simple query

 users = await db.query("SELECT id, name, email FROM users")